phac-nml/irida/doc/developer/tools/pipelines/index.md

 ![example-plugin-save-results.png][]

+### 3.2.6.
+(Optional) Set a viewer for analysis results

+Your plugin can use one of IRIDA's built in analysis results viewers by implementing the `getAnalysisViewer()` method in `IridaPlugin`.

+Currently the only viewer that can be used by a plugin is the `tree` viewer.
+By setting this analysis viewer type, IRIDA will look for an output file with a `.newick` extension and display it in the analysis output pages.
+Note that only one tree file is currently able to be visualized.

 ## 3.3.
 Update the [pom.xml][] file

 You will have to update the `pom.xml` file in order to set version information and other metadata about your pipeline.